 EC bans election victory rallies as Covid-19 cases continue to surge

-The Election Commission (EC), which has drawn flak for letting political parties flout Covid-19 protocols, on Tuesday banned victory rallies on or after the counting of votes in five states and a Union Territory on May 2.
+The Election Commission (EC), which has drawn flak for letting political parties flout Covid-19 protocols, on Tuesday banned victory rallies on or after the counting of votes in five states and a Union Territory on May 2 besides barring over two people from accompanying winning candidates for receiving their election certificates.
 The ban came a day after the Madras high court blamed the EC for the second pandemic wave, which has overwhelmed hospitals, and said officials of the poll watchdog should probably be tried on murder charges for allowing the violation of the norms.

+“No victory procession after the counting on 2.5.2021 [May 2, 2021] shall be permissible.
+Not more than two persons shall be allowed to accompany the winning candidate or his/her authorized representative receive the certificate of election from the Returning Officer concerned,” the EC said, as it detailed new protocols on the counting day in view of the Covid-19 situation.

+The poll watchdog cited the broad guidelines issued on August 21 last year to conduct elections during Covid-19 and added they were framed after receiving suggestions from political parties.
+It added the guidelines for political parties on election campaigns and meetings were reviewed based on suggestions received from chief electoral officers.
+The EC said the Covid-19 related provisions for counting of votes on May 2 are to be in accordance with the broad guidelines of August 2020, with the addition of the new protocols issued on Tuesday.

 Elections were also held in Assam, Kerala, Tamil Nadu, and Puducherry in March and April.
 The counting of votes there will take place along with that in West Bengal after the last phase of polling in the state on Thursday.